2002 United States Senate election in Arkansas

 The 2002 United States Senate election in Arkansas was held on November 5, 2002.
 Incumbent Republican U.S. Senator Tim Hutchinson ran for a second term, but was defeated by Democratic candidate Mark Pryor, whose father David had held the seat from 1979 to 1997.
 This was the only Senate seat in the 2002 midterm elections to switch from Republican to Democratic, and Hutchinson was the only incumbent Republican senator to lose reelection during that cycle.
+As of 2026, this is the last Arkansas U.S. Senate race where the winner received less than 55% of votes.